adhithyakrishna/adhithyakrishna.github.io/content/en/tech/k8s_for_absolute_beginners/k8s_services.md

 Kubernetes service enable communication between various components within or ourside of the application.
 Kubernetes Services helps us connect applications with other applications or users.
 Services enable connectivity between the group of pods.
 For example front-end to the users, connection between the frontend and backend processes and backend to to external data source.
-Services enable **Loose coupling** between microservices in our application.
+Services enable **Loose coupling** between micro services in our application.

 #### Node Port
 One of the use case of Nodeport is to listen to a port on the Node and forward requests on that port to a port on the pod running the web application.
 This type of service is know as NodePort service because the service listens to a port on the Node and forwards requests to Pods.
 NodePorts can only be in a valid range which is from 30000 to 32767.
 {{< img src=/tech/k8s_for_absolute_beginners/Clipboard_2022-10-30-11-36-10.png title="K8s Services" caption="https://www.udemy.com/course/learn-kubernetes/" alt="K8s services" width="700px" position="center" >}}
 Below terms are from the viewpoint of the service.
 The service is like a virtual server inside of the node.
 It has its own ip address.
 1) TargetPort - The port on the Pod where the actual web server is running - (port 80).
 This is where the service forwards requests to.
 2) Port - Port on the service itself.
 (Simply referred to as the port).
 3) NodePort - Port on the node, which can be used to access the web server externally.